 How Traditional Chinese Medicine influences better sleep

-Sleep is one of the most significant means for brain function and healing.
+Sleep is one of the most significant ways to promote brain function and healing.
 Almost every type of tissue and system in the body is dependent on a good night’s sleep.
 Research has demonstrated that a lack of sleep or poor-quality sleep increases the risk of disorders such as mental health conditions, brain fog and lack of concentration, high blood pressure, cardiovascular disease, diabetes, and obesity.
-According to the American Sleep Association 35% of people aged 20-49 get less than the recommended 7 hours of sleep.
-With 10% of people suffering from chronic insomnia.
+According to the American Sleep Association, 35% of people aged 20-49 get less than the recommended 7 hours of sleep, with 10% of people suffering from chronic insomnia.

-At Huatuo Clinic our Doctors and residence provide acupuncture, moxibustion and herbal formulas as a holistic option for rejuvenating sleep.
-Traditional Chinese Medicine works as a whole to rebalance the mind and body by stimulating the parasympathetic system to bring the brain to a restful state.
+At Huatuo Clinic, our doctors and residents provide acupuncture, moxibustion, and herbal formulas as a holistic option for rejuvenating sleep.
+Traditional Chinese Medicine works as a whole to rebalance the mind and body by stimulating the parasympathetic system to bring the brain into a restful state.
 This process stimulates the brain’s natural sources of melatonin hormone to activate rest and sleep.

-The improvements from our treatments contrast from falling asleep quicker, staying asleep longer and waking more rested.
-These results are obtained from the concepts of Traditional Chinese Medicine to not just target the distractions and symptoms that trigger your poor sleep but also address secondary signs that may contribute to other health concerns to create the most effective treatment for you.
+The improvements from our treatments can include falling asleep quicker, staying asleep longer, and waking more rested.
+These results are obtained from the concepts of Traditional Chinese Medicine to not just target the distractions and symptoms that trigger your poor sleep, but also address secondary signs that may contribute to other health concerns to create the most effective treatment for you.